West Virginia SFI Program

 West Virginia's SFI Program Participants in Action

-• Summit Bechtel Reserve–BSA – The Summit encourages participates to grow in competence confidence and awareness by providing experiences that require participants to move out of their comfort zone and “stretch” themselves.
-The Summit uses action and adventure sports to help each individual find their personal “stretch” zone. www.SummitBSA.org
+The Summit encourages participants to grow in competence, confidence, and awareness by providing experiences that require participants to move out of their comfort zone and “stretch” themselves.
+The Summit uses action and adventure sports to help each individual find their “stretch” zone.

-• Weyerhaeuser – Third party certified ISO 14001 EMS SFI Program and a primary sponsor of the West Virginia Envirothon. www.weyerhaeuser.com
+Third party certified ISO14001 EMS and SFI® Program and a primary sponsor of the West Virginia Envirothon.

 We Want to Hear From You